DukeZacharia/collaborative-diagram-editor/README.md

 ## Overview

-A simple web based diagram editor that allows users to draw rectangular boxes, connect them with lines, and collaborate in realtime with other users.
-Actions such as adding, moving, connecting, and deleting boxes are synchronized across all connected clients using WebSockets.
+A simple web-based diagram editor that allows users to draw rectangular boxes, connect them with lines, and collaborate in real-time with other users.
+Adding, moving, connecting, and deleting boxes are synchronized across all connected clients using WebSockets.

 ## Features